pragmasoft-ua/kite-chat-frontend/README.md

 This project uses npm [workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) and typescript [project references](https://www.typescriptlang.org/docs/handbook/project-references.html).

-You need to run `npm run tsc` before you start working on the project in your IDE to prebuild type definitions for incremental builds, otherwise you may experience typescript module resolution errors.
+You need to run `npm run compile` before you start working on the project in your IDE to prebuild type definitions for incremental builds, otherwise you may experience typescript module resolution errors.

 ## Build